jacobaustin123/Coral/README.md

 ## Debugging

+For debugging the parser or lexer, the interpreter supports a debug mode entered by running the executable with the ```-d``` option, i.e. ```./coral.native -d```.
+This will print the lexed input along with the result of each line.

-For debugging, it can be useful to use menhir.
+For debugging the parser, it can be useful to use menhir.
 Menhir is a tool which extends ocamlyacc, and can be installed by running ```opam install menhir```.
 With menhir install, you can simply run

 ```menhir --interpret --interpret-show-cst ~/.../parser.mly```